-Skip Tulum's crowded, manicured archaeological and head to Coba instead.
-Less than an hour inland from Tulum, the tiny town is worth a visit, if only even for an afternoon.
-First off, it's home to some of the most fascinating ruins in the Yucatan.
+Skip Tulum's crowded, manicured archaeological site and head to Coba instead.
+Less than an hour inland from Tulum, the tiny village is worth a visit, if even only for an afternoon.
+It’s home to some of the most fascinating ruins in the Yucatan.

 The archaeological site is giant — 30 square miles in total.
 You can still climb to the very top of the 130-foot-tall pyramid that dominates the ancient ruins.
 From there, you'll get an amazing, unfettered view of the two old lagoons that surround Coba town and the Yucatan jungle that spans out as far as your eyes can see.
 It's mystical.